backtrace-labs/backtrace-unity/README.md

 2. Unhandled Exceptions - Unhandled Exceptions are exceptions in a game that occur outside of an explicit try / catch statement.
 3. Handled Exceptions - Exceptions that are explicitly caught and handled.
 4. Crashes - An end to the game play experience.
 The game crashes or restarts.
-5. Hangs - A game is non responsive.
+5. Hangs (mobile only) - A game is non responsive.
 Some platforms will tell the user “This app has stopped responding
 6. Out of memory crashes (mobile only) - A game crashed under memory pressure.
+7. Message reports, explictly sent by the BacktraceClient.

 The plugin provides 3 controls for managing what the client will report.

+- The Filter Reports option in the UI, where you can select Everything, Message, Handled Exception, Unhandled Exception, Hang and Game Error.
 - [SkipReports](#filtering-a-report) allows you to tell the client to only report on specific classes of these errors.
-- [Log Error Sampling](#sampling-log-errors) allows you to tell the client to sample the Debug Log errors.
-Programmers may not be aware of the frequency that Debug Log errors are being generated when released in retail, and we recommend you are intentional about capturing these types of errors.
+- [Log Error Sampling](#sampling-log-errors) allows you to tell the client to sample the DebugLog errors.
+Programmers may not be aware of the frequency that DebugLog errors are being generated when released in retail, and we recommend you are intentional about capturing these types of errors.
 - [Client Side Deduplication](#client-side-deduplication) allows you to aggregate the reports based on callstack, error message, or classifier, and send only a single message to Backtrace each time the offline database is flushed.

 ## Backtrace Client and Offline Database Settings